trusttoken/contracts-pre22/README.md

 The ERCevents contract is used to ensure that events are still emitted from the original address even after the TrueUSD contract is delegated.

-### RedeemToken.sol

-This makes it easier for users to burn tokens (i.e. redeem them for USD) by treating sends to 0x0 as burn operations.

 ### BurnableTokenWithBounds.sol

 This limits the minimum and maximum number of tokens that can be burned (redeemed) at once.

-### ...Delegate....sol

-If a new version of the TrueUSD contract is ever launched, these three contracts allow users to continue using the old version if they want and it will forward all basic transactions to the new one.
-See the section entitled Delegation Process below.

 ### CompliantToken.sol